Floowki/densenet_tissues_segmentation/README_guidelines.md

 # 🧹 Data refinement

 The semantic masks delineating compartments cannot be used as direct inputs as they comprise 3 channels and may represent colors with close but distinct RGB tuple (R, G, B) in [0, 255].
+The source images can be resized to smaller dimensions for reducing the computational cost of the operation.
+If so, the manual masks are resized accordingly.
 The colour assigned to each compartment should be converted into semantic labels (0: background; 1: non neoplastic; 2: neoplastic).
 To that end, pixels channels are summed and associated with a label, while pixels presenting an unreferenced sum are assigned with the closest color for consistency.

 ```python
 correct_colors = {